huyngo878/4883-SoftwareTools-Ngo/Assignment/A06/readme.md

 - Customizable storage options, including local or cloud storage that can be shared with the team.
 - Easy video file rating, sorting, and tagging with various viewing options.
 - Direct review and approval on the FBX or GLTF file, without third-party tools.
-- Custom UI creation to suit the team and project.
 - Tagging system for categorizing files, folders, and tasks.

 ## How to use anchorpoint